Trevorton27/jlpt-app/README.md

 - `src/components/conversation/voice-agent.tsx` uses the `@elevenlabs/react` SDK to open a WebRTC connection to an ElevenLabs Conversational AI agent
 - On session start, the agent receives a dynamic system prompt (built by `buildAgentContext()`) tailored to the user's JLPT level and chosen topic
-- The agent introduces itself in Japanese, leads the conversation, corrects mistakes, and always ends with a follow-up question
+- The agent introduces itself as ふみ (Fumi) and speaks exclusively in Japanese — no English output
-- English translations are appended in parentheses for the text transcript only (not spoken aloud)
+- English translations are fetched on-demand from `POST /api/translate` when the user toggles "Show English Translation"; translations are cached per-message to avoid redundant requests
 - Transcript entries are persisted to the database via `POST /api/conversation/message`
 - Connection lifecycle managed with state machine: idle → connecting → connected → disconnecting
+- After ending a conversation, users can resume the session (reconnects while preserving the transcript) or return to topics
 - For private agents, a signed URL is fetched server-side from `GET /api/elevenlabs/signed-url`

 **Packages:** `@elevenlabs/react` v0.14, `@elevenlabs/client` v0.15